ONLINE HELP

 WINDEV, WEBDEV and WINDEV Mobile allow you to create applications for reading bar codes.

-• WINDEV In WINDEV, the bar codes are read via a specific device plugged into the serial port of the computer.
+• WINDEV In WINDEV, bar codes are read via a specific device plugged into the serial port of the computer.

 For the QR Code bar codes, you also have the ability to read a bar code found in an image.